 What’s The Difference Between Multiple-Piece Rotors & Single-Piece Rotors?

 What is the point of a floating rotor (multiple pieces)?
 Why are they better than a solid one-piece rotor?
 These are questions we get asked a lot here at SMT Machining.
 We make our rotors here in-house so we wanted to show you the difference and explain what’s going on with the 2-piece rotors vs. 1-piece rotors.

 Solid One-Piece Rotors in Black or Chrome

 Floating Two-Piece Rotors have a separate center from the rotor surface.

 Solid Rotors VS Floating Rotors, What Is Better?

 In the top image, you see a solid single-piece rotor.
 We cut those out of stainless steel using a water jet table.
 They come out precise and perfectly sized.
 There are a couple of different styles of floating rotors.
 That 18″ floating rotor uses small metal clips to hold the outer ring of the rotor to the inside carrier.
-The 13″ is attached a little bit different but it serves the same purpose.
+The 13″ is attached a little bit differently but it serves the same purpose.

-The floating multiple-piece rotors have a few advantages over its single-piece counterpart.
+The floating multiple-piece rotors have a few advantages over their single-piece counterpart.
 First, they are lighter than rotors of the same size.
 The center is made out of aluminum which lightens up the total weight of the rotor.
 They dissipate heat better and run cooler which will help to prevent brake fade.

 They also have a little bit of movement built into them.
 If you imagine a steering wheel in front of you, the rotor doesn’t have much play radially, like you are trying to turn that steering wheel.
 But you will notice some lateral play in the rotor portion, the same as if you grabbed that steering wheel and pushed it away from you then pulled it back towards your chest.
 There is a small amount of movement in that direction which can help with brake pad wear as it allows the rotor to stay more centered in the caliper allowing the brake pads to be applied more evenly.
 Also, being separate from the center carrier allows heat to dissipate quicker.